 Address Confidentiality Program

-The Office of the Indiana Attorney General works to assist victims of domestic violence, sexual assault, and stalking by helping them return to normal, safe lives.
-One of the ways the attorney general’s office does this is through the Address Confidentiality Program (ACP).
-The ACP is a free program that allows victims of domestic violence, sexual assault, or stalking who have protective orders to maintain a confidential address through the Attorney General's Office.
+The Office of the Indiana Attorney General works to assist victims of domestic violence, sexual assault stalking, human trafficking, harassment, intimidation, and invasion of privacy by helping them return to normal, safe lives.
+One of the ways the office does this is through the Address Confidentiality Program (ACP).
+The ACP is a free program that allows victims of domestic violence, sexual assault stalking, human trafficking, harassment, intimidation, or invasion of privacy to maintain a confidential address through the Attorney General's Office.
 It is not a witness protection program - or an absolute guarantee of safety.
-It is one more tool that victims can use to take back of their lives.
+It is one more tool that victims can use to take back their lives.

-When you sign up for ACP, your first class mail is sent to a secure substitute address and then forwarded to your new home.
-Your substitute address is also used for most state and local government services, such as driver's license, vehicle, voter, and school registrations and legal process.
+When you sign up for ACP, your first-class mail is sent to a secure substitute address and then forwarded to your new home.
+Your substitute address is also used for state and local government services, such as driver's license, vehicle, voter, and school registrations and legal process.

 Who is eligible

-Only victims of domestic violence, sexual assault, and stalking with protective orders in place are eligible for the ACP.
+Survivors of domestic violence, sexual assault, stalking, human trafficking, harassment, intimidation and invasion of privacy who fear for their safety are eligible for the ACP.
 All ACP applications have a section that must be completed by a trained victim’s advocate.

 If those initial requirements are met, participation in the program may be offered to: